santiagxf/trunkbased-mlops/README.md

 > Note that this doesn’t mean that `main` is actually always deployed.
 The current version of the model in production may be different to the one in main since that depends on how delivery and releasing is happening.

+## About the sample model

+To ilustrate the use of this repository, we are including a sample project that tries to create a model to detect hate speech in tweet text in portuguese.
+The models uses `PyTorch` and the `transformers` library from `huggingface` to create a language model based on `BERT`.
+There are a lot of details about how this model is structured in a way to ensure good coding practices.
+For more information about that please check [Hate detection model details](docs/model.md)

 ## CI/CD

-In the folder `azure-pipelines` you will find the following pipelines available:
+In the folder `.azure-pipelines` (for Azure DevOps) and in the folder `.github` (for GitHub Actions) you will find the following pipelines available:

 ### Workspaces